Philz Coffee

-Philz Coffee is an American coffee company and coffeehouse chain based in San Francisco, California, and is considered a major player in third wave coffee.
+Philz Coffee is an American coffee company and coffeehouse chain based in San Francisco, California, which helped popularize third wave coffee.
 Philz Coffee focuses on making pour over coffee.
-Philz Coffee has 69 locations spread throughout the San Francisco Bay Area, greater Los Angeles, San Diego, Sacramento, Washington, D.C., Virginia, and most recently in Chicago.
-Philz was founded by Phil Jaber and his son Jacob, both of whom are located in San Francisco area.
+Philz Coffee has locations spread throughout the San Francisco Bay Area, greater Los Angeles, San Diego, Sacramento, and Chicago.
+Philz was founded by Phil Jaber and his son Jacob, both of whom are located in the San Francisco area.

-In addition to its extensive line of coffee and drinks, Philz also sells a line of merchandise and bagged coffee blends for purchase online.
+In addition to coffee and drinks, Philz also sells merchandise and bagged coffee blends for purchase online.

 History

 Phil Jaber, born in Palestine, and his son Jacob founded Philz Coffee in 2003.
 Phil operated a corner grocery in San Francisco's Mission District for over 25 years and had strong ties to the community.
-In 2005, Phil's son, Jacob Jaber, took over operation and became the company's CEO, taking the lead on expansion and building the company's internal structure.
+Phil's son, Jacob Jaber, has built the company from a single store to nearly 70 locations across the country as the CEO.
+In 2021, Jacob and Phil stepped away from the day to day operations of the company.

 Philz Coffee secured a round of funding in 2013 by Summit Partners and a few private investors to expand into new markets, leading to the first Philz Coffee outside the Bay Area in Santa Monica California.
-In February 2015 they secured a $15M Series B round in order to help them expand worldwide.
+In February 2015 they secured a $15M Series B round to help them expand in the United States.
 In September 2016, they closed a $45M Series C round from San Francisco-based private equity firm TPG Growth to continue the expansion.
+In August 2025, Philz was acquired by private equity firm Freeman Spogli & Co. for $145 million.

+Locations

+As of March 2025, Philz Coffee has 75 locations across the United States, based mainly in California and Chicago.
+Although the company originated in San Francisco California, it has used its investments to increase its reach across the country.

+In 2022, Philz started closing some of its retail locations across the country.
+The first stores to close were located in the District of Columbia, Maryland, and Virginia (DMV) area.
+Notable closures included their stores in Dupont, Ballston, and Bethesda.
+The company closed the last of its DMV locations at the beginning of 2023.
+This included the Navy Yard stores and the original DMV location in Adams Morgan.

+In October 2023, the company also closed its original location in the Mission District of San Francisco.
+The store lead, Chris Watts, stated that they decided to not renew their lease and that was the reason for the closure.
+However, the staff of the Mission location has stated that the building was in a state of disrepair and that the store needed to find a more modern location.

+In January 2024, the company announced that it was moving its corporate headquarters to Oakland, CA from its original location in the Dogpatch neighborhood of San Francisco.

+As of July 2024, the company has locations across California and in the Chicago area.
+The number of locations per area is: